 Chemical & Biological Engineers

-TE Chemical & Biological Engineering Curriculum
+Explore our Chemical & Biological Engineering Curriculum:

 Chemical and biological engineering spans many disciplines, but is generally broken into a few subfields: chemistry, chemical process engineering, petrochemical engineering, polymers, anotechnology, plastics, materials engineering biology, biomedical engineering, biochemical engineering, environmental health engineering, bioinformatics

 Where do chemical and biological engineers work?